aryan1113/aryan1113.github.io/lists/wishIKnew.md

 published : true
 title: Wish I Knew This Before
 permalink: /lists/wishIknew/
+description: life saver tips, by Aryan Pandey from IIIT Jabalpur
 ---

 To be populated sometime later, I do not have a lot of things tbh haha